SidharthBScCS/Distributed-Rate-Limiter/README.md

-# Distributed-Rate-Limiter
+# Distributed Rate Limiter

+A scalable and distributed rate limiting system designed to protect APIs from overload, abuse, and unfair usage while ensuring consistent performance across multiple servers.

+---

-## INTRODUCTION
+## Introduction

-In today’s digital world, almost every service we use—shopping apps, banking, streaming, travel, or even simple login systems—relies on APIs.
-These APIs sometimes receive unpredictable traffic.
-For example, during a sale, thousands of users may hit an endpoint at the same moment.
-If the system cannot handle this load, it may crash.
+In today’s digital world, almost every service we use—shopping platforms, banking apps, streaming services, travel portals, or even simple login systems—relies heavily on APIs.
+These APIs often experience unpredictable traffic patterns.
+For example, during flash sales or peak hours, thousands of users may hit the same endpoint simultaneously.

+If a system is not prepared to handle such traffic spikes, it can lead to performance degradation or complete downtime.

-To prevent such sudden overload or misuse, the industry uses a mechanism called Rate Limiting.
-It decides how many requests are allowed within a specific time.
-Our project, the Distributed Rate Limiter System, acts as a smart traffic controller that ensures APIs remain fast, secure, and fair for everyone.
+To prevent this, modern systems use **Rate Limiting**—a mechanism that controls how many requests a client can make within a specific time window.
+The **Distributed Rate Limiter System** acts as a smart traffic controller that ensures APIs remain **fast, secure, and fair**, even under heavy load.

-This system is designed to reduce server crashes, protect against abuse, and ensure stable performance—even when millions of users are accessing the app.
+This system is designed to:
+- Prevent server crashes
+- Protect against misuse and abuse
+- Maintain stable performance in high-traffic environments

+---

-## PROBLEM STATEMENT
+## Problem Statement

-Here are the major problems the system addresses:
+The system addresses the following challenges:

 - **API Overload**
- Too many requests at once slow down servers or cause downtime.
+  Excessive concurrent requests can slow down servers or cause downtime.

 - **Misuse or Attacks**
- Bots or malicious users may spam APIs, leading to failures.
+  Bots or malicious clients may spam APIs, leading to service disruption.

 - **Unfair Usage**
- Some users may overuse free plans unless limits are enforced.
+  Without limits, some users may consume disproportionate resources.

 - **Cost Increase**
- High API usage increases cloud billing unexpectedly.
+  High API usage can unexpectedly increase cloud infrastructure costs.

 - **Distributed System Complexity**
- When apps run on multiple servers, enforcing consistent rate limits becomes difficult.
+  Enforcing consistent rate limits across multiple servers is difficult without a centralized mechanism.

+---

-## OBJECTIVES
+##  Objectives

-The key goals of our system are:
+The key objectives of this project are:

-- To build a fast and reliable rate limiting engine.
+- Build a fast and reliable rate limiting engine
-- To support multiple strategies like Token Bucket, Sliding Window, and Fixed Window.
-- To offer an admin dashboard with real-time monitoring.
+- Support multiple rate limiting strategies:
+  - Token Bucket
+  - Sliding Window
+  - Fixed Window
-- To ensure consistent rate limits across distributed servers.
+- Ensure consistent rate limits across distributed servers
+- Provide an admin dashboard for real-time monitoring
-- To make configuration easy for developers and organizations.
+- Make configuration simple and developer-friendly

-## WORKFLOW OF THE SYSTEM
+---

+## Workflow of the System

-The workflow of the **Distributed Rate Limiter System** is simple, efficient, and closely aligned with how modern API gateways operate.
+The **Distributed Rate Limiter System** follows a workflow similar to modern API gateways.

 - **Incoming Request**
-  A client sends a request to an application (e.g., login, fetch items, place an order).
+  A client sends a request to an application (e.g., login, fetch data, place an order).

 - **Application Calls Rate Limiter**
-  Before processing the request, the main application sends the client’s **API key / IP address** to the Rate Limiter Service via an internal API call.
+  Before processing the request, the application sends the client’s **API key / IP address** to the Rate Limiter Service.

 - **Check Rate Limits (Core Logic)**
-  The Rate Limiter evaluates the request by checking:
+  The Rate Limiter evaluates:
   - Number of requests already made by the client
-  - Whether the request exceeds the configured limit
+  - Whether the configured limit is exceeded
-  - Which rate limiting algorithm is applied
+  - Which algorithm is applied
     *(Token Bucket, Sliding Window, Fixed Window, etc.)*

 - **Redis-Based Decision**
-  Since the system is distributed, Redis is used as a centralized store to maintain consistency:
+  Redis is used as a centralized store to maintain consistency:
-  - Redis increments counters or tokens atomically
+  - Atomic counter/token updates
-  - Redis manages key expiration using TTL
+  - Key expiration using TTL
-  - Redis ensures consistent limits across all servers
+  - Shared state across distributed servers

 - **Allow or Deny Decision**
-  Based on the Redis evaluation:
-  - **ALLOW** → Request is within the allowed limit
+  - **ALLOW** → Request is within the limit
   - **DENY** → Rate limit exceeded

 - **Application Processes or Blocks Request**
-  - If allowed → Request is forwarded to the main service
+  - Allowed → Request reaches the main service
-  - If denied → Client receives `HTTP 429 (Too Many Requests)`
+  - Denied → Client receives `HTTP 429 (Too Many Requests)`

 - **Logging and Analytics**
-  Every decision is logged for:
+  Every request decision is logged for:
-  - Monitoring and metrics
+  - Monitoring
   - Traffic analysis
   - Alerts
   - Usage reports

 - **Dashboard Display**
-  Administrators can monitor:
+  Administrators can view:
-  - Live request traffic
+  - Live traffic
   - Rate limit violations
   - High-load endpoints
   - API key / IP usage
   - Configured rate limit rules

-This workflow ensures **system stability**, **fair usage**, and **high performance** without introducing significant latency.
+This workflow ensures **system stability**, **fair usage**, and **high performance** with minimal latency.

-## SCOPE OF THE PROJECT
-- **The project covers:**
+---

+## Scope of the Project

+### Covered
 - Distributed rate limiting algorithms
 - Centralized rule configuration
-- Live monitoring dashboard
+- Admin monitoring dashboard
 - API-based integration
 - Logging and analytics

-- **Areas not covered:**
+### Not Covered
 - Full authentication system
 - Payment or subscription management
-- AI-based anomaly detection (future extension)
+- AI-based anomaly detection *(future extension)*

-- **TECHNOLOGY STACK**
+---

+## Technology Stack

-- Java 17 / Spring Boot
+- **Backend:** Java 17, Spring Boot
-- Redis for distributed counters
+- **Distributed Store:** Redis
-- PostgreSQL for configurations
+- **Configuration Storage:** PostgreSQL
-- HTML/CSS/JS + Thymeleaf for dashboard
+- **Frontend:** HTML, CSS, JavaScript, Thymeleaf
-- Docker for deployment
+- **Deployment:** Docker
-- Prometheus + Grafana for monitoring
+- **Monitoring:** Prometheus, Grafana

+---

+## Conclusion

+The **Distributed Rate Limiter System** is a modern, production-oriented solution built for today’s high-traffic applications.
+It effectively protects APIs from overload, enforces fair usage, and ensures consistent performance across distributed environments.

+With its clean architecture, Redis-backed consistency, and monitoring dashboard, this project demonstrates strong **backend engineering** and **distributed systems** fundamentals—making it not just an academic project, but an industry-relevant solution.

+---